Drafts for Notes on Topos Theory and Type Theory [tt-000L]

 See also .

-theorem. general adjoint functor theorem [leinster2016basic, 6.3.10] [tt-004E]
+Theorem. general adjoint functor theorem [leinster2016basic, 6.3.10] [tt-004E]

 Limit-preservation alone does not guarantee the existence of a left adjoint.
 This theorem specifies the conditions under which a limit-preserving functor has a left adjoint.
 This theorem requires the definition of weakly initial set.